 Figure 2: Show Presenter View option to be selected

-This brings up PowerPoint 2016's Presenter View, as previously shown in Figure 1.
-Notice that PowerPoint 2016's Presenter View has an enhanced Web 2.0 style interface and there are many other features in the Presenter view's console such as zooming onto a specific part of the slide, and then panning across the slide area.
+This brings up PowerPoint 2019's Presenter View, as previously shown in Figure 1.
+Notice that PowerPoint 2019's Presenter View has an enhanced Web 2.0 style interface and there are many other features in the Presenter view's console such as zooming onto a specific part of the slide, and then panning across the slide area.
 Also you have dedicated Pause, Resume and Restart buttons to give you more control over slide timings.
-Additionally, you now have easier access to the Laser pointer tool, which directs the audience’s eye with a bright colored point of light.
+Additionally, you have easy access to the Laser Pointer tool, which directs the audience’s eye with a bright-colored point of light.

 Figure 3: Presenter View